Borden Flats Light: History

 In 1957, the lighthouse was electrified.
 It was automated in 1963.
 In 1977, its Fresnel lens was removed and replaced with a modern Vega VRB-25 lens.
 The fog bell remained in use until 1983 when it was replaced by an electronic foghorn.
+The foghorn was removed in the late 1980's.
+In 2017, the VRB-25 was replaced by a solar powered, single modern LED fixture, which flashes every 2.5 seconds.
+The Light was officially named to the National Register of Historic Places in 1987.

 Under auspices of the National Historic Lighthouse Preservation Act of 2000, the lighthouse was auctioned privately through the General Services Administration.
-Nick Korstad, Cindy Korstad and Craig Korstad, of Portland, Oregon purchased the Light at auction and Nick, quickly began his 7-year passion and dedication to restoring this historic gem.
-After a successful rehab, Nick sold the Light to local resident Kevin M. Ferias in 2018, who is continuing the Overnight Keepers Program established in 2015.
-The Light is privately owned and maintained and is offered to the public for overnight stays, where you can experience living the life of a 19th century Light Keeper, but in a modern and comfortable way.
-The Light has 5 levels, is adorned with antiques and lighthouse memorabilia, with a 1st level kitchen, 2nd level living room, TV room/den on 3rd level, 4th level queen-sized bedroom and its 5th level lantern room with an incredible view of Mount Hope Bay, Braga Bridge and the city of Fall River.
-Guests come from all over the world to enjoy the experience as it is one of only two offshore caisson Light towers you can spend the night in throughout America.
+At auction, the light was purchased by Nick, Cindy, and Craig Korstad of Portland, Oregon.
+After a 7-year restoration by Nick, he sold the Light to local resident Kevin M. Ferias in 2018, who operates the Overnight Keepers Program, which Korstad established in 2015.
+The Light is privately owned and maintained by Kevin, and one of only two off-shore caisson lighthouses in the United States open to the public for overnight stays.
+Overnight guests or "Keepers" can experience the life of a 19th century Light Keeper, with the addition of modern comforts.
+The Lighthouse's 5 floors, adorned with antiques and lighthouse memorabilia, include a 1st floor kitchenette, half-bath, and dining area, 2nd floor living room, 3rd floor Den/TV room, 4th floor queen-sized bedroom and the 5th level lantern room with 360 degrees views of Mount Hope Bay, Braga Bridge and the city of Fall River.
+The lighthouse is accessed by a 3 minute boat ride from nearby Borden Flats Marina, only 1500 ft. to its east.